Personal Computer Magazine

 The first edition of PCM was issued in October 1983 by VNU Business Publications.
-Since November 2007 PCM is published by HUB Uitgevers.
-The magazine appears in a circulation of roughly 50.000 copies per month.
+In November 2007 PCM went over to HUB Uitgevers.
+Following HUB Uitgevers' bankruptcy in 2013, the company was restructured and continued operations under the name Reshift Digital.
+The magazine appeared in a circulation of roughly 50.000 copies per month.
 The magazine is aimed at the beginning hobbyist and home user as well as experienced and business users.
 Generally the magazine covers Windows more than other platforms.
+Publisher ReShift decided to stop publishing PCM in 2022 because of continued decreasing subscriber numbers.